rsksmart/devportal-1.0/Libs/index.md

 title: Libraries
 ---

-RSK Name Service is part of the RIF Open Platform ecosystem.
+RIF Name Service is part of the RIF Open Platform ecosystem.

 The developer community is working to help other developers enabling libraries and SDKs.